ovurdu/ov-s-todo/README.md

-ov's-todo
+ov's todo
 =========

-ov's todo is a simple PHP application which birngs your todos. you may crete new todos, organize and cancel.
+ov's todo is a simple PHP application which brings your todos. you may crete new todos, organize and cancel.